 The Garden Route is a stretch of land on the South Eastern coast of South Africa.
 It is located between the seaside town of Mossel Bay in the Western Cape to the famous Storms River in the Eastern Cape.
 The area is well known for its lush and environmentally varied vegetation as well as the many lagoons and lakes scattered along its coast.
 It includes towns such as Knysna, Plettenberg Bay and George - the Garden Route's largest city.

-Week 1: Elephant Husbandry, Care, Welfare and Management: This week will involve learning about various elements of elephant care.
-Volunteers will get down and dirty with every facet of an elephant’s life, becoming involved in various management functions, including the repair and maintenance of the grounds.
+Week 1: Elephant Husbandry, Care, Welfare and Management: This first week will involve learning about various elements of elephant care.
+Volunteers will become familiar with every facet of an elephant’s life, becoming involved in various management functions, including the repair and maintenance of the grounds.
 Throughout the 4 week program volunteers will be required to report back on their experiences and provide feedback to the other volunteers.
-Each day you will be tasked with individual and group research assignments.
+Each day volunteers will be tasked with individual and group research assignments.